 Implementation

-Federated Operations Solution is built by composing a number of services of the EGI.eu Catalogue [CAT] that are either centrally provided or offered by the infrastructures that are part of the federation.
+The Federated Operations Solution is built by composing a number of services from the EGI.eu Service Catalogue [CAT] that are either centrally provided or offered by the infrastructures that are part of the federation.

 Operations Coordination

 Operations Coordination synchronises operational activities across the infrastructure to ensure seamless integration of services and to minimise fragmentation across the federation.